If you’re a senior veteran or a war widow/widower, a range of aged care services are available.

 Support for veterans with service-related mental health conditions

-If you are a veteran with a service related mental health condition accepted by DVA, you may be entitled to a Veterans' Supplement.
-This supplement is extra funding paid to your provider on your behalf to provide care appropriate to your circumstances.
-Find out more about home care support or aged care home support.
+If you are a veteran with a service-related mental health condition accepted by DVA, your provider may receive extra funding to provide the right care for your circumstances.

 Support for former POWs or VC recipients